alexeygrigorev/mlwiki.org/index.php/Cramer's_Rule.md

 ---
-title: "Cramer's Rule"
 layout: default
 permalink: /index.php/Cramer's_Rule
+tags:
+- linear-algebra
+title: Cramer's Rule
 ---

-# Cramer's Rule

 ## Cramer's Rule
 This is a method for finding a [Matrix Inverse](Inverse_Matrices) and for solving a [System of Linear Equations](System_of_Linear_Equations).